The discipline of formulating good questions often answers the original question and many more.

 - Approach the questioning with a positive attitude.
 Avoid negativity or having the questioning seem like an interrogation.

-- Setup the right timing for the questioning when both parties (preferably the other party) is in the right frame of mind.
+- Set up the right timing for the questioning when both parties are in the right frame of mind.
+At a minimum make sure the other party is in the right frame of mind.

 - 5 Why Troubleshooting (Wikipedia)